kriptoistanbul/auskaras/_posts/2024-01-22-turkey-bodrum.md

 <h2>Must-Visit Places in <b>Bodrum Center</b></h2>
 <h3>Bodrum Castle</h3>
 <p>At the top of the must-visit places in Bodrum is the Bodrum Castle, also known as St. Peter's Castle.
-Built by the Knights of St. John in the 1400s, the castle is now home to the Bodrum Underwater Archaeology Museum, featuring one of the world's oldest shipwrecks.
+Built by the Knights of St. John in the 1400s, the castle is now Pradžia to the Bodrum Underwater Archaeology Museum, featuring one of the world's oldest shipwrecks.
 Visitors can explore the dungeon and torture rooms in the castle.
 The castle can be fully explored in about 2-3 hours.
 Entrance fee is 20 TL, but it's free with a Museum Pass.</p>

 <h3>Bodrum Underwater Archaeology Museum</h3>
 <p>Located within the iconic Bodrum Castle, the Bodrum Underwater Archaeology Museum, established in 1964, hosts numerous underwater artifacts.
 The museum features Eastern Mediterranean amphorae and several significant shipwreck exhibits, including the Uluburun Shipwreck, a Bronze Age trading ship.
 The museum also showcases the largest collection of Islamic Glass in the world.
 In 1995, it received a "Special Commendation" at the European Museum of the Year contest.
 The museum's exhibits include amphorae, the 7th-century Byzantine Ship, glassware, the 11th-century Serçe Limanı Glass Wreck, and more.
 The museum is open from 9:00 AM to 7:00 PM, with free entry for individuals over 65 or under 18.</p>